-Remove Pump from Station:
+Removal of Pump From Station:

-- Disconnect liquid tubing connectors from front of pump (opposite externally-mounted shuttle valve). - Plug NPT fittings with PTFE plug, Flare fittings with flare nose cover and cap, or other plug or cap as recommended by connector supplier. - Disconnect air supply tubing from face of shuttle valve. - 4.
-Loosen mount screw from base plate.
-(Note: do not remove screw from base plate). - Remove base plate using proper tool for the fastening devices (e.g. Allen wrench or screw driver).Note: Base plate may remain if needed for a White Knight pump used to replace the returned pump. - Return all removed parts to the pump.
+- 1. Disconnect liquid tubing connectors from the front (opposite the externally mounted shuttle valve) of the pump. - 2.
+Plug npt fittings with PTFE plug, Flare fittings with flare nose cover and cap, or other plug or cap as recommended by connector supplier. - 3.
+Disconnect air supply tubing from face of shuttle valve. - 4.
+Loosen mount screw from Base Plate using thumb and forefinger but do not completely remove the screw from the base plate. - 5.
+If another White Knight pump of the same model number is to go into the same application the base plates are interchangeable and the base plate in the station would not need to be removed.
+Otherwise, the base plate should be removed using the proper tool for the fastening devices (not provided by White Knight) used. (usually allen wrenches or flat head screw driver). - 6.
+Return all removed parts to the pump.

-Return Pump to White Knight:
+Return of Pump to White Knight:

-- 1. Rinse pump with DI water as described above after removing it from its station. - Drain remaining DI water from the pump inlet and outlet liquid tubing connectors. - Plug liquid outlets as described in the Remove Pump from Station section of this document. - 4.
-Dry the pump, double bag it, and seal it in thick polyethylene bags. - Return the pump to its original packaging. - Include MSDS for the chemical that the pump was handling in the box with the pump. - 7.
-Obtain RMA number from White Knight and write it on the outside of the box. - Ship to White Knight following all rules, regulations and laws regarding shipment of dangerous materials.
+- 1. After removing the pump from the station the pump must be flushed as described in the attention section of this document. - 2.
+Remaining DI water in the pump should be drained from the inlet and outlet liquid tubing connectors to the greatest extent possible. - 3.
+The pump liquid outlets must then be plugged as described in the removal of pump from station section of this document on line two. - 4.
+Dry off the pump. - 5.
+Double bag the pump sealing it in thick polyethylene bags. - 6.
+Return the pump to its original packaging. - 7.
+Include MSDS for the chemical that the pump was handling in the box with the pump. - 8.
+Complete Decontamination Certificate and fax or email to White Knight to begin RMA process. - 9.
+Obtain RMA number from White Knight and write it on the outside of the box. - 10.
+Ship to White Knight following all rules, regulations and laws regarding the shipping of dangerous materials.
 Ship freight pre-paid.
 No collect shipments will be accepted.
 Unauthorized use of White Knight shipping accounts will result in the adding of freight to the bill in addition to a service charge.